duneteam1/wro2025futureengineersDUNEteam/README.md

-Engineering materials
+Dune WRO Future Engineers team
 ====

-This repository contains engineering materials of a self-driving vehicle's model participating in the WRO Future Engineers competition in the season 2024.
+This repository contains engineering materials of a self-driving and lego-made vehicle's model participating in the WRO Future Engineers competition in the season 2025.
+Instagram: @dunewro
 Youtube: Dune (@Dune-sa)
 or URL Link: https://www.youtube.com/@Dune-sa